tanaikech/ggsrun/help/README.md

 ~~~
 $ ggsrun e1 -help
 NAME:
-   ggsrun.exe exe1 - Updates project and Executes the function in the project.
+   ggsrun exe1 - Updates project and Executes the function in the project.

 USAGE:
-   ggsrun.exe exe1 [command options] [arguments...]
+   ggsrun exe1 [command options] [arguments...]

 DESCRIPTION:
    In this mode, an access token is required.